hadessharma/portfolio-react/src/content/blog/amazon-sde-intern-interview/post.md

 Unfortunately, I did not get the position in the end, but it was a valuable experience.

----

-_Even though I didn't land the internship, the interview process taught me a lot about technical problem-solving and gave me insight into Amazon's hiring process._
+Even though I didn't land the internship, the interview process taught me a lot about technical problem-solving and gave me insight into Amazon's hiring process.